Why am I Seeing Spots?

-Diabetes is also a possible cause of seeing spots.5 Bleeding into the vitreous can also cause you to see spots, and that may be a symptom of diabetes.1
+Diabetes is another possible cause of seeing spots.5 Bleeding into the vitreous can also cause you to see spots, and that may be a symptom of diabetes.1

 Your eye health deteriorates with old age, and your vision becomes weaker.
 Many floaters are simply age-related.5 The older you get, the higher risk you face of seeing spots and flashes of light.

 Retinal detachment can occur when your vitreous shrinks and tugs on the retina, pulling away from it.
 This is called a posterior vitreous detachment, and it can cause the retina to tear.

 Fluid from inside your eye can seep into the tear and separate your retina from the tissues, causing retinal detachment.

 Unfortunately, this can lead to permanent vision loss.